plastilinn/docs/pages/sections/Segments.md

 ## 👉 Example (SpaceX)

-This are the segments for 🤔#stakeholder Satellite Launch Customers
+This are the segments for 🤔#stakeholder Satellite Launch Customers #customer

 🙋#segment Government Agencies

 The government agencies segment includes national space agencies that require space transportation and communication services for their missions.

 🙋#segment Commercial Companies

 The commercial companies segment includes private companies that require space transportation and communication services for their business operations.

 🙋#segment ISS Cargo Transport Customers

  This segment includes space agencies and scientific organizations that require transportation of cargo to the International Space Station (ISS).

 ## 🔑 Keys